theolivenbaum/resin/README.md

 Has latch-free writing | &#9989; |   |   |   |
 Has pluggable storage engine | &#9989; |   |   |   |

-ResinDB is a full-text search engine/document database designed to be used as
+ResinDB is designed to be used as

 - a data store
 - a cache-replacement